 In the eyes of customers, shareholders, and investors, accountability and transparency are at the core of a company’s integrity.
 Food institutions know this, which is why those with environmental, social, and sustainability goals regularly publish progress toward their fulfillment.
 Unfortunately, some brands are ignoring chicken welfare commitments in their published reporting.
 Empty promises don’t help animals—actions do.
 Companies must be held accountable to their word.Take Action

 While some companies have begun disclosing their chicken welfare progress, others are keeping the public in the dark.
-Let’s ensure chains like White Castle, TGI Fridays, and Noodles & Company keep their promises by urging them to publish progress and clear roadmaps toward fulfilling their commitments to animals and customers.
+Let’s ensure chains like White Castle and Noodles & Company keep their promises by urging them to publish progress and clear roadmaps toward fulfilling their commitments to animals and customers.